Scope and arrangement

 1982-2007

-This collection contains audio recordings of the music used in Bill T. Jones/Arnie Zane Dance Company productions and Bill T. Jones' solo show, and interviews with Jones.
-There are also recordings of other music (arranged by composer or artist) which may have been written for or used in Jones/Arnie Zane Dance Company productions, but is not identified as such.
+Series X contains audio recordings of music used in Bill T. Jones/Arnie Zane Dance Company productions and Bill T. Jones' solo shows, as well as interviews with Jones.
+There are some recordings of music which may have been written for or used in Company productions, but they are not identified as such.
+Music for Another Evening, Blind Date, Freedom of Information, and Secret Pastures is well-documented in this series.

 -